dilipsam/best-seat/README.md

 $ bundle install
 ```
 ```
-# starts the rails application and then run the UI application.
+# start the rails application and then run the UI application.
+$ rails s
 $ npm start
 ```
+NOTE: the client application expects the UI application to run at localhost:3000

 To run tests (Jest)
+Scenarios are available in [test suite](ui/selectors/seat.selector.spec.js)

 ```
 $ npm test